IBS Yellow Stool: Is It A Normal Or A Bad Sign?

-Also, you should know that there are 2 types of fats in food: good fats (unsaturated) and bad fats (saturated).
+Also, you should know that there are two types of fats in food: good fats (unsaturated) and bad fats (saturated).

 The bad fats (saturated fats): can affect your blood vessels and your heart causing heart diseases.

-They present in processed junk foods, fast food, and animal protein rich in fats.
+They are present in processed junk foods, fast food, and animal protein rich in fats.

 Unsaturated fats are present in: